 Homemaker services enable the participant or the family member(s) or friend(s) with whom the participant resides to maintain their primary private home.
-This service can only be provided when a household member is temporarily absent or unable to manage the home, or when no landlord or provider agency staff is responsible to perform the homemaker activities.
-Homemaker Services include cleaning and laundry, meal preparation, and other general household care.
+Homemaker services include cleaning and laundry, meal preparation, and other general household care.
+Homemaker services also include infection control measures and intensive cleaning for participants whose medically complex condition requires this level of service.
+Infection control and intensive cleaning can include cleaning medical equipment, disinfecting the home, etc.